-10.3 Drive mounting
+9.3 Drive mounting

 Mount the drive using the bottom or side mounting holes.
-If mounting the drive using the bottom holes, ensure to not physically distort the drive by attempting to mount it on a stiff, non-flat surface.
+If mounting the drive using the bottom holes, ensure the drive is not physically distorted by attempting to mount it on a stiff, non-flat surface.